Simatwa/pytgpt-bot/README.md

 ## License

-`pytgpt` is open-source and available under the MIT License.
+`pytgpt-bot` is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as you see fit.

 ---

-Thank you for using `pytgpt`.
+Thank you for using `pytgpt-bot`.
 Enjoy your AI-powered interactions!